How to set up OpenVPN on AWS EC2 and fix DNS leaks on Ubuntu 18.04 LTS

 To properly integrate OpenVPN with

-systemd-resolved, we’ll need a bit more help.
+systemd-resolved, you’ll need a bit more help.
 In a terminal, run:

 sudo apt install -y openvpn-systemd-resolved network-manager-openvpn network-manager-openvpn-gnome